IN-DEPTH

 Q. Did he worry about articles being published that talked about his deterioration, which was visible on some occasions at shareholder meetings?

 A. No, not at all.
-He had been through more challenging moments, like his confrontation with Ruiz Mateos; he lived his final stage without caring about how others saw him.
+He had been through more challenging moments, like his confrontation with Ruiz Mateos; he lived the final stage of his life without bothering about how others saw him.

 Q. Before this situation, he stepped down from the executive presidency and remained chairman of the shareholders’ meeting.
 How was the transition handled?

 A. In 2004, he stepped down, and a co-presidency was established between his brother Javier Valls and Ángel Ron.
-His role was as chairman of the shareholders’ meeting; although he said he had been left as a “scarecrow,” he continued to follow Banco Popular’s matters with great interest, although he no longer had an executive role.
+His role was as chairman of the shareholders’ meeting; although he said he felt like a “scarecrow,” he continued to follow Banco Popular’s affairs with great interest, although he no longer had an executive role.

-Q. Leaving the presidency of Popular, a position he held for 32 years, from 1972 to 2004, must have been difficult, right?
+Q. Leaving the presidency of Popular, a position he had held for 32 years, from 1972 to 2004, must have been difficult, I suppose?

-A. It was a very thoughtful decision.
-He felt the pressure from investors because although he didn’t have the executive role, his command was absolute.
-In any case, he never had signing authority at the bank, which was an unusual detail, but it’s true.
-Moreover, almost all the other bank presidents of his time had already been replaced—Botín Sr., Sánchez Asiaín, Pedro Toledo, Alfonso Escámez, and José María Amusátegui—I think he understood that it was a different era, and it was time for a change.
+A. It was a meditated decision.
+He felt pressure from investors because although he didn’t have an executive role, his command was absolute.
+In any event, he never had signing authority at the bank, which was an unusual detail, but it’s true.
+What’s more, almost all the other bank presidents of his time had already been replaced—Botín Sr., Sánchez Asiaín, Pedro Toledo, Alfonso Escámez, and José María Amusátegui—I think he understood that it was a different era, and it was time for a change.

 Q. As chairman of the shareholders’ meeting, did he maintain control over the two co-presidents, Javier Valls and Ángel Ron?